News on CABIN CHARTER in Italy

 Each guest purchases (by signing an individual contract) the use of a portion of the vessel — generally a cabin — or, more simply, a seat/place on board.

-With this clarification, the Ministry of Infrastructure and Transport (MIT) has confirmed that the regulations governing “cabin charter” fall within the scope of the Recreational Boating Code and are therefore fully operational and applicable to charter contracts as well; consequently, multiple contracts may be entered into for as many charterers as there are, regardless of whether the vessel is fitted with cabins or not.
+The real turning point on cabin charter model came with the recent ministerial clarifications regarding the charter of vessels to multiple users/charterers.
+The Italian Ministry of Infrastructure and Transport (MIT) has recently confirmed that the regulations governing “cabin charter” fall within the scope of the Italian Nautical Code and are therefore fully operational and applicable to charter contracts as well; consequently, multiple contracts may be entered into for as many charterers as there are, regardless of whether the vessel is fitted with cabins or not.

 The Ministry has also clarified that the ‘cabin charter’ arrangement is possible regardless of whether the vessel has cabins in the technical sense; rather, the term refers to the fact that the vessel is chartered to several parties at the same time.
+The ‘cabin’, therefore, is no longer necessarily a closed physical space, but can represent any part of the vessel; in practical terms, this means that even vessels without cabins can operate under this arrangement.
+This clarification opens the way to a new business model alongside traditional yacht charter, making charter services more accessible and attractive to a broader range of clients.

 However, safety requirements remain unchanged.
 The charter operator must ensure the vessel is in good working order, that the required safety equipment is present, and that there is adequate insurance cover for passengers.